College of Liberal Arts

 Will I get course credit if my test results are high enough?

 No, the TLC does not award course credit.
 The TLC proctors tests for languages not offered at UT-Austin.
-Since there are no associated course numbers for such classes, there is no way to award credit.
+Since there are no associated course numbers for those languages, there is no way to award credit.
 If you score well enough on the exam (that is, your proficiency level meets or exceeds that required by your college or school), the TLC will request a waiver of your foreign language requirement from your college or school.

 What score do I need to get a language requirement waiver?

 If your degree program requires two semesters of a language, your proficiency level needs to be at or above the ACTFL Novice High level.
 For four semesters, your proficiency must be at or above the ACTFL Intermediate Mid level.
-The TLC considers a passing score on both levels in the BYU test as at or above ACTFL Intermediate Mid level or the four semester level at UT-Austin.
+The TLC considers a passing score on both levels in the BYU test as at or above ACTFL Intermediate Mid level or the four-semester level at UT-Austin.
 See the current ACTFL proficiency guidelines.

 Which languages do you test?